Reducing the Risk of Middle Ear Infections

 Most children have had at least one middle ear infection by the age of 2.
 Treatment may depend on whether the problem is acute or chronic, as well as how often it comes back and how long it lasts.

 Some behaviors or surroundings increase your child's risk of ear infection.
 Reducing such risk factors can be helpful at any point in treatment.
 The tips below may help.

-If your child goes to group daycare, he or she runs a greater risk of getting colds or flu.
+- If your child goes to group daycare, he or she runs a greater risk of getting colds or flu, which may then lead to an ear infection.
 Help prevent these illnesses by teaching your child to wash his or her hands often.

-If food allergies are a problem, identify the food that triggers the reaction and help your child avoid it.
-In some children, eating or drinking dairy products causes tissues around the eustachian tube to swell.
-This may make a blockage more likely.
+- If food allergies are a problem, identify the food that triggers the reaction and help your child avoid it.

 Watching and waiting

 - If your child is diagnosed with an ear infection, the doctor may prescribe antibiotics and will suggest a period of "watchful waiting."
 This means not filling any prescriptions right away.
 Instead of antibiotics, a trial of medications to relieve symptoms including those for pain or fever, is advised, along with waiting some time to see if a child improves without antibiotic therapy.
 Whether or not your doctor prescribes immediate antibiotics or a period of watchful waiting depends on your child's age and risk factors.

 - During this time, your child should be monitored to see if his or her symptoms are improving and to make sure new symptoms, such as fever or vomiting, don't develop.
 If a child doesn't improve within a few days or develops new symptoms, antibiotics will usually be started.